jenkins-x/jx-docs/content/en/docs/resources/faq/using/chatops.md

 ## How do I add multiple parallel pipelines to a project?

-It can be useful to have multiple pipelines to perform different kinds of long running tests on Pull Requests. e.g. running the same test suite using different databases, microsevice configurations or underlying infrastructure.
+It can be useful to have multiple pipelines to perform different kinds of long running tests on Pull Requests. e.g. running the same test suite using different databases, microservice configurations or underlying infrastructure.

 In Jenkins X you can create a custom `Scheduler` resource in your [jx boot](/docs/getting-started/setup/boot/) configuration (in `env/templates/myscheduler.yaml`) which you can add multiple named contexts in the `presubmits` section.
 Then for each context name make sure you have a file called `jenkins-x-${context}.yml` in your project.